Ekstrom Alley Clontz & Associates

 Senior Vice President

-Francesca works with organizations to design and execute communications campaigns that shift belief and change behavior in the public interest.
-She helped start VOX Global’s Behavioral Insights practice to develop communications strategies focused on eliciting social and consumer change.
+Francesca works with organizations to design and execute communications campaigns that change behavior in the public interest, with a focus on education and workforce issues.
+She co-chairs VOX’s Behavioral Insights practice group and collaborates extensively with the Social Change practice group.

 Director of Operations and Grants Administration